oroinc/documentation/user_guide/channel_guide.rst

 Channels Examples
 -----------------
-John&Sons factory sells building and finishing materials to different scale construction businesses.
-They have also got an outlet for retail and small wholesale in Dallas.
-Recently they have launched a Magento store, where the users can order any amount of goods.
+John&Sons factory sells building materials to different scale construction businesses.
+They have also got an outlet store for retail and small wholesale customers in Dallas.
+Recently they have launched an E-commerce site (based on Magento), where the users can order any amount of goods.
-Along with numerous benefits, this diversified approach has brought some challenges such as the need to control customer relations at many end-points, keeping in mind that some of the customers may reach the company at different grounds.
+Along with numerous benefits, this diversified approach has brought some challenges such as the need to control customer relations across multiple interaction points.

-John&Sons need three Channels.
+Let's review how we would configure OroCRM for the John&Sons' multiple channel needs.

 *Factory* Channel
 ^^^^^^^^^^^^^^^^^

 Factory sales are of business-to-business nature, so we have created a Channel of B2B Type named *Factory*.

-As we want to keep track of potential and actual opportunities and sales and keep the customer communications within the same sales process, we have kept all the entities added to the list by default.
+We have left all the default entities.
 We have also created and added a custom entity *Subcontract*, that keep details of final customer and general contractor in cases when the factory is subcontracting.

 .. image:: ./img/channel_guide/Screenshots/channels_entity_select_custom.png

 The entity was created as an example in the *Entity Management* guide

-This is how the page of the channel looks when we are creating it:
+This is how the page of the Factory channel looks:

 .. image:: ./img/channel_guide/Screenshots/channels_created_b2b.png

-*Magento Store Channel*
-^^^^^^^^^^^^^^^^^^^^^^^
+*John&Sone E-commerce*
+^^^^^^^^^^^^^^^^^^^^^^

 Factory sales details will be saved in the channel of a dedicated Web Type named *Magento Store*.